PostHog/posthog.com/contents/docs/user-guides/feature-flags.md

 ### Creating an A/B feature flag with multiple variants

 Create an A/B feature flag just like you would a standard flag, and then change the "Served value" option to "a string variant".
 You will then be prompted to enter a few keys with optional descriptions and set the distribution percentages for each.
-Check out the [feature flags tutorial](/docs/tutorials/feature-flags) for a more detailed walk-through.

 Note that the rollout percentage of feature flag variants must add up to 100%.
 If you wish to exclude some users from your A/B test, configure the **release condition groups**.
 While the release condition groups determine how many users will be bucketed into **any** of the given variants, the rollout percentage of each variant determines the portion of the overall release group that will be assigned to that particular variant.